-- 1 On the Operations Center server running the dashboard, launch the Configuration Manager and do the following: - 1a Set Dashboard Communication Mode to Secured Communication using SSL. - 1b Click Apply to update the settings and close the Configuration Manager. - 2 Create a certificate for the dashboard by running gencert:
+- 1 On the Operations Center server running the dashboard, start Configuration Manager and do the following: - 1a Set Dashboard Communications Mode to Secured Communication using SSL. - 1b Click Apply to update the settings. - 2 Use Key Manager to create a certificate for the dashboard.
+For more information, see "Creating a Certificate" on page 73.